yaelatletl/-godot-gj-api-h/README.md

 auth(name,token,save)
 auth(name,token,save,autologin) - MAYBE DELETED
 ```
--Must be online
+**Must be Online**
--Basic authentification, the save option is boolean and if it is true, the auth will be saved to file
+* Basic authentification, the save option is boolean and if it is true, the auth will be saved to file
--If autologin is true, next time the user will be authentificated automaticaly
+* If autologin is true, next time the user will be authentificated automaticaly

 #### Logout
 ```
 logout()
 logout(remove_autoauth)
 ```
+**Must be Authentificated**
+* Delete Authentification
--logout from session , if true is passed, autoauth file will be removed, otherwise it wont
+* if true is passed, autoauth file will be removed

 #### Check Connection
 ```